MertGM/simplediscord/README.md

 # A simple Discord API wrapper

-Create slash commands with and without parameters, and delete user generated text that contain specified words.
+Create slash commands, and delete user generated text upon matching words in a specific file.
-This library is made to be as simple as possible with minimal external libraries used.
+This library is made to be as simple as possible with a 'minimal' amount of dependency.

 # Installation